Building a Future

 Building a Future (BAF) is an international, philanthropic nonprofit organization dedicated to improving the lives of impoverished children in Latin America.
-BAF currently operates in Tegucigalpa, Honduras.
+BAFFUSAM currently operates in Tegucigalpa, Honduras.

 History

 In December 2007, Building a Future became a 501(c)(3) nonprofit organization.
 BAF was started in 2004 by a group of Texas A&M University students.
 They were inspired to do something of social importance that would have an impact at an international level.

 Jose Mahomar and Robert Furr (now BAF Directors) took a leap of faith by proposing a philanthropic idea that would seek to provide education to impoverished children in Honduras.
 The idea for BAF started in a class titled ‘Academy for Future International Leaders’ and then developed into an organized effort supported by Texas A&M University and is currently in process of forming a partnership with the Borlaug Institute.
 Jose and Robert decided to keep pursuing their vision and some of their closest friends at TAMU joined in.